State of the Borough narrative

 Context

 The borough of Cheshire West and Chester covers approximately 350 square miles and is the fourth largest unitary authority in the North West.
 The area is characterised by attractive countryside, varied landscapes and diverse settlements.
 This includes the historic City of Chester, industrial towns, market towns and rural hamlets.
 Around 365,061 people live in the borough, and over a quarter live in rural areas.
-The population is expected to increase by more than 10% by 2038, with the greatest increase expected in those aged 65 or above.
+The population is expected to increase by 8% over the next 10 years, with the greatest increase expected in those aged 65 or above.

 365,061 people lived in Cheshire West according to the mid-2023 population estimates, with just over a quarter living in rural areas.
 17.2% of residents are 0-15 years old; 21.6% are over 65; and 61.2% are between 16 and 64 years old.
 This is an older population than the England average.

-The population is forecast to increase by more than 10% by 2038, with the greatest increase expected in those aged 65 or over.
+The population is forecast to increase by 8% by 2033, with the greatest increase expected in those aged 65 or over.

 According to the 2021 Census around 8.8% of local residents were from Black and Minority Ethnic backgrounds, an increase on the 5.5% reported in 2011 but far lower than the 26.5% England average.
 Polish remains by far the most frequently spoken non-English language.